kaleidawave/kaleidawave.github.io/src/posts/my-rust-infrastructure.md

 ## Deploying Rust with GitHub actions

-I like GitHub actions because centralised compute.
 In my crates, I want the update commit to automatically push the version change back to the repository.
 If I do it manually, I always forget to push after, things get out of sync.

 So I built a GitHub action for doing this: [crates-release-action](https://github.com/kaleidawave/crates-release-gh-action)